ewellinger/election_analysis/README.md

 <h4>Data Science Capstone Project</h4></center>

-## Note: I am currently updating the code and adding more detail to the README
-### Should be up by 7/16/2016 so check back soon!
 ---
 The purpose of this project is to scrape a variety of news sites for articles relating to the 2016 U.S. Election cycle as part of my Galvanize Data Science Immersive Capstone Project.
 Natural Language Processing analysis will then be done on the text of the articles to see what latent topics are present in the media coverage across a variety of news outlets.
 Once latent topics are identified, we can look at how certain topics are trending over time and whether certain outlets are reporting on them more prevalently than others.
 While predicting a winner would be nice, the ultimate goal of this project is to identify how the media is reporting on the election and not to predict the outcome.